sparkflows/sparkflows-docs/docs/aws/sparkflows-aws-setup.rst

   - Show the Screenshot
   - Create the Role fire-insight-role without specifying any Policy and Trust
+  - <Link to the User docs>

 * Add policy to the Role for S3-Bucket-Access
   - Create fire-insight-policy
+  - <Link to the User docs>

-* Login to fire-insight as Admin
+* Login to Fire-Insight as Admin
   - Specify the s3 bucket path in AWS Configuration
   - Test the Bucket Access